Frequently Asked Questions - Evolving the Standards for B Corp Certification

 • The risk and challenge of having the certification rooted in a company engaging in and demonstrating various practices, even if they might not be the most impactful practices.

 Addressing any of these points within the current structure of the performance requirement will be challenging, and potentially impossible.
 And beyond these challenges, it is also recognized that the world is now a very different place than when B Lab and the initial requirements for the certification were developed.
-There is growing consensus, and awareness, of the climate emergency.
-There is a global health pandemic threatening our health and well-being.
-People are taking to the streets to more clearly identify ongoing racial injustice and demand action to address it.
-And combined with all of these issues, there has been no greater moment of awareness and recognition not only of collective work of the B Corp movement, but the importance of the goals we seek - to reset our economic system to be more inclusive, equitable, and regenerative.
+There has been no greater moment of awareness and recognition not only of collective work of the B Corp movement, but the importance of the goals we seek - to reset our economic system to be more inclusive, equitable, and regenerative.
 As responsible stewards of this movement, it is necessary that we ask these difficult questions and listen to our stakeholders as we look to the future.

-How is this different from B Lab’s previous standards development projects?
+How is this different from B Lab’s previous standards updates?

-This project is not focused on incremental changes regarding how the BIA can be improved, but asking how the structure of the Performance Requirement on the whole can be improved.
+This project is not focused on incremental changes to improve the BIA but on improving the structure of the Performance Requirement as a whole.

 Since the start of the B Corp movement, the ongoing evolution of our standards has been a core component of how B Lab continues to improve and optimize impact.
-In addition to innovating new products like the SDG Action Manager, the B Impact Assessment itself has been iterated upon six times, and has included changes such as the creation of new tracks of the assessment for Emerging and Developed-Global Markets, industry specific addenda, evolving structures and scoring, and other significant content changes.
+In addition to innovating new products like the SDG Action Manager, the B Impact Assessment itself has been iterated upon six times and has included changes such as the creation of new tracks of the assessment for Emerging and Developed-Global Markets, industry specific addenda, evolving structures and scoring, and other significant content changes.
 At the same time, B Lab has expanded and evolved its development processes (including the launch of Regional Standards Advisory Groups), and began developing specific requirements and position statements on particular controversial industries and topics.
-All of these changes represent significant improvements to the B Corp standards, but they have also introduced complexity to them, and been met with ongoing feedback about how we can, and need, to continue to improve.
-Despite these changes, the core aspects of the BIA and how it determines certification performance requirements have remained largely the same, as described above.
+All of these changes represent significant improvements to the B Corp standards.
+Still, they have also introduced complexity and have been met with ongoing feedback about how we can and need to continue to improve.
+Despite these changes, up until now, the core aspects of the BIA and how it determines certification performance requirements have remained largely the same, as described above.

 What are the potential benefits of this evolution?